dakom/hello-purescript-worker/README.md

 * `pscid`
 * `npm run dev:auto-reload`

-Note: `pscid` or some way to start purs-ide must be running.. at the moment the webpack plugin doesn't hook into it properly otherwise
+At the moment it seems the webpack plugin doesn't hook into the psc-ide properly One way to work around this is to run `pscid`

 ## Build
 * `npm run build`